Articles on: Video Consultations

 A blurry video feed, the images freezing and poor quality sound can indicate a weak signal at either end.

-Are you using any adblockers, antivirus or malware software?
+1. Are you using any adblockers, antivirus or malware software?

-These tools may interfere with video consultations however in most cases you can whitelist services (like ours) so that they are unaffected.
+These tools may interfere with video consultations, however, in most cases you can whitelist services (like ours) so that they are unaffected.
 To do this you will need to check the documentation for your adblocker, antivirus or malware software.

-Where are you accessing WriteUpp and the video consultation?
+1. Where are you accessing WriteUpp and the video consultation?
 Are you using your own home internet or are you using the network at your clinic or place of work?

-Do you have any extensions installed on your browser?
+1. Do you have any extensions installed on your browser?

 The video consultation platform uses a browser to browser connection, which can be impacted by other things that you may have running in your browser, like extensions and ad blockers.
 They can generally be found by opening your browser settings and choosing Extensions or similar.
 Can you toggle them off and try the video consultation again?

-Have you checked that video and audio permissions were granted?
+1. Have you checked that video and audio permissions were granted?

 The browser you are using needs access to your camera and microphone so your patient can see and hear you (and vice versa!).
 The first time you use the video consultation feature on a browser, or after clearing your history or cache for example, you'll need to allow the browser access to both your microphone and camera.
 Without this access, the connection won't work.
 The message you see will depend on what browser and device you're working from, but generally you'll be asked to Allow access or to Deny/Block access.